The Metal-Poor Stellar Halo in RAVE-TGAS and its Implications for the Velocity Distribution of Dark Matter: Dark Matter Implications

 \section{Dark Matter Implications}

 In this section, we assume that the best-fit RT distributions for the metal-poor halo obtained above are adequate tracers for the kinematics of the virialized DM, and explore the implications for direct detection experiments.
 The left panel of \Fig{fig:vel_distribution} shows the posterior distributions for the stellar speeds in the Galactocentric frame for the $\FeH <-1.5$ and $-1.8$ samples (red and blue lines, respectively).
-The two distributions are both peaked $\sim 170$~km/s and are consistent with each other.
-The more metal-poor sample has a slightly larger dispersion, as we expect from the results presented in Sec.~\ref{sec:kinematicdistribution}.
-For comparison, we also show the Standard Halo Model (SHM), defined as

-where $v_c \sim 220$~km/s is the local circular velocity~\citep{Kerr:1986hz,Reid:2009nj,McMillan:2009yr}.
-We see that the RT samples have a lower average speed than expected from the SHM.
-Additionally, the RT distributions predict fewer high-speed particles above $v\sim200$~km/s.

-\Fig{fig:vel_distribution} shows that there is a large discrepancy between the velocity distributions of the metal-poor stars and the SHM.
-To quantify this difference, we marginalize over the kinematic outlier parameters in the MCMC, and integrate the resulting nine-dimensional posterior distribution for the halo parameters to find the corresponding p-value associated with the SHM.
-We find that the empirical distribution is $\sim6\sigma$ discrepant with the SHM.

-While our analysis method accounts for uncertainties on the measured distances and proper motions of the stars in the RT sample, it does not account for systematic biases in these measurements.
-As already mentioned,~\cite{2017arXiv170704554M} showed that TGAS parallaxes for stars with $\log g \lesssim 2.0$ are systematically higher than those from RAVE DR5, which could over-predict the distances and, thus, the stellar velocities.
-About $93\%$~($91\%$) of the stars in the $\FeH<-1.5$~($-1.8$) analysis fall in this range, and it is difficult to assess the impact on the results of our analysis.
-These challenges will be ameliorated, however, as the data continues to improve with future \emph{Gaia} data releases.

-In the meantime, however, it is worthwhile understanding how the RT speed distributions could impact the scattering rates in direct detection experiments, if we assume that they effectively trace the DM distribution.
-To do so, we need to transform the speeds to the heliocentric frame.
-The results are shown in the right panel of \Fig{fig:vel_distribution}.\footnote{When transforming the RT posterior speed distribution to the heliocentric frame, we use the observed angular distributions of the stellar sample.
-The results are essentially identical if we instead assume a uniform angular distribution.} We have found that neither the Maxwell-Boltzmann distribution nor the function proposed by \cite{Mao:2012hf} provide a satisfactory fit, and we therefore provide interpolations of the heliocentric RT distributions as tables in the Supplementary Data.\footnote{ \url{https://linoush.github.io/DM_Velocity_Distribution/}}
+The two distributions are both peaked at $\sim 6\sigma$ discrepant with the SHM,\footnote{Specifically, the probability of obtaining the SHM values from the full posterior distribution is $\sim 10\%$ for the RT distributions below $v_\text{min}\sim 200$~km/s, but suppressed by $\sim 2$ smaller than that obtained with the SHM.